lzaugg/docker-flink-jobmanager/README.md

 This docker image is provided "AS IS", without warranty of any kind.
 To be able to use Flink with a more docker friendly setup in a NATed environment (e.g. AWS ECS), the following was necessary :

 - expose additional akka configuration properties through the Flink configuration mechanism
-- update akka version from 2.3.x to 2.4.4 (and therefore only Scala 2.11 is supported)
+- update akka version from 2.3.x to 2.4.* (and therefore only Scala 2.11 / Java 8 is supported)

 https://github.com/lzaugg/flink/tree/1.1.1_akka-2.4.9 for changes.